-- 1. An emergency stop system shall be installed that operates independently of the control and alarm systems.
-The emergency stop system shall have the following functions: - (1) A means shall be provided for indicating the parameter that causes the emergency stop. - (2) When an emergency stop is triggered, an alarm shall be initiated at the normal control location and at the local control location. - (3) If the operation of an equipment or device is stopped due to an emergency stop, the equipment or device shall not automatically restart before being manually reset. - 2.
+1. An emergency stop system shall be installed that operates independently of the control and alarm

+- (1) A means shall be provided for indicating the parameter that causes the emergency stop. - (2) When an emergency stop is triggered, an alarm shall be initiated at the normal control location and at the local control location. - (3) If the operation of an equipment or device is stopped due to an emergency stop, the equipment or device shall not automatically restart before being manually reset. - 2.
 Monitoring and safety systems shall be in accordance with Table 7.6.1.

-Parameters Display Alarm activated Automatic Shutdown Fan/blower motors for OCCS system (when installed) Run Stop By-pass or changeover valve of carbon capture system(when in-stalled) Position Exhaust gas temperature after absorber (except if dry running can be used) • Н ●(HH) Differential pressure across absorber Н ●(HH) Pump for carbon capture system Run Stop Pressure for carbon capture system L Level in absorber Н ●(HH) Temperature of absorbent storage tank • Н Level of absorbent storage tank • L/H Level of drip tray for onboard carbon capture ans storage system Н Level of absorbent overflow tank Н Pump/Compressor for carbon storage system Run Stop Level of CO2 storage tank • Н ●(HH) Pressure for liquefied CO2 storage tank • L/H ●(LL/HH) Temperature for liquefied CO2 storage tank L/H ●(LL/HH) power supply fail of control, alarm, monitoring or safety device Fail
+Parameters Display Alarm activated Automatic Shutdown Fan/blower motors for OCCS system (when installed) Run Stop By-pass or changeover valve of carbon capture system(when in- stalled) Position Exhaust gas temperature after absorber (except if dry running can be used) • Н НН Differential pressure across absorber Н НН Pump for carbon capture system Run Stop Pressure for carbon capture system L Level in absorber, Regenerator Н НН Temperature of absorbent storage tank Н Level of absorbent storage tank • L/H Level of drip tray for onboard carbon capture and storage system Н Level of absorbent overflow tank Н Pump/Compressor for carbon storage system Run Stop Level or Loading rate of CO2 storage tank • Н HH Pressure for liquefied CO2 storage tank • L/H LL/HH Temperature for liquefied CO2 storage tank • L/H LL/HH power supply fail of control, alarm, monitoring or safety device - Fail